4dcu-be/4dcu.be/README.md

 * `base/_variables.scss`: Common values found throughout the project, including base font size, font families, colors, and more.
 * `base/_typography.scss`: Base typography values for the site (see `typography.html` for a demonstration)
 * `_layout.scss`: The primary styles for the layout and design of the theme.
+* Update the images for logo, stickers ... in `assets/`

 ### Important Variables